Skip to main content

 Grilled Lobster

-Fresh lobster from Indian Ocean waters, simply grilled with butter, garlic, and lemon.
-Best enjoyed in Inhambane, Tofo, and island destinations.
+Lobster pulled from Indian Ocean waters, grilled simply with butter, garlic and lemon.
+It's at its best in Inhambane, Tofo and out on the islands.

 Peixe Grelhado